The Problem with Men

 “Epic story of overcoming setbacks and achieving success.
 Amazed at how much detail Dr. Levant remembers going back to his early childhood.”

-—Martin H. Belsky, JD, dean and professor emeritus of law, the University of Akron
+—Martin H. Belsky, JD, dean and professor emeritus of law, The University of Akron

 “Tells the remarkable story of a life of activism, research, and social contribution by an eminent psychologist and founder of the psychology of men, offering some life-lessons in resilience for all of us.”